This article discusses the reasons that make Mage Knight such a good board game. I believe three such reasons are the main contributors.

 Why Is Mage Knight So Good?

 I believe Mage Knight is so good because of three reasons: how thematic the game mechanics are, the carefully paced character progression with numerous options, and the puzzle-like approach to every hand.
-The combination of these three allows for some powerful combos, that are great fun to produce.
+The combination of these three allows for some powerful move combos, that are great fun to produce.

 I haven’t written about Mage Knight in a while.
 But it wasn’t that I was not enjoying it or stopped playing.
 I just felt there was nothing useful to add.
-Until recently, when I’ve played a fan-made solo scenario I found on BGG, which had some interesting twists in it, that made me realize what a gem Mage Knight is.
+Until recently, when I played a fan-made solo scenario I found on BGG, which had some interesting twists in it, that made me realize what a gem Mage Knight is.
 I began thinking about what makes Mage Knight such a good board game and I concluded it’s a combination of three factors.

 Freedom and thematic game mechanics

 The map gives a lot of freedom on what to do and where to go.
-Yes, usually, there’s a clear end-goal (conquer this city, defeat Volkare, or a similar boss battle) and a somewhat clear path to it.
+Yes, usually, there’s a clear end goal (conquer this city, defeat Volkare, or a similar boss battle) and a somewhat clear path to it.
 But, depending on your hand, you’ll always have several equally compelling options.
 Try to capture the keep (easier) or the tower (harder, but more rewarding)?
 Spend your influence at the keep to recruit a unit, or move to a nearby monastery and buy an advanced action instead?
 Burn that monastery afterward or play the nice guy?

 When in villages, do you loot them to draw extra cards or do you save your reputation?
-Do you go out of your way to kill a lone dragon, to repair some of that reputation, or would that mean losing too much momentum (how effectively you use your deck towards the end-goal) and actually move you farther away from your end goal?
+Do you go out of your way to kill a lone dragon, to repair some of that reputation, or would that mean losing too much momentum (how effectively you use your deck towards the end goal) and actually moving you farther away from your end goal?
 There’s no right or wrong answer.
 You are in command of your character, you make the decisions, and you will reap the rewards (or suffer the consequences).

-While there’s not any narrative per se, the theme oozes through these game mechanics – you really feel like you are a mighty Mage Knight moving through the countryside, playing the hero, and making the populace safe from orks.
+While there’s not any narrative per se, the theme oozes through these game mechanics – you really feel like you are a mighty Mage Knight roaming through the countryside, playing the hero, and making the populace safe from orks.
 You’ll visit a monastery, learn a new craft there, and recruit monks to fight for you.
 And then they’ll refuse to participate because you’ve decided you’d like their former monastery in ruins instead.

 The day-night cycle is another thing that makes the game feel alive.
 It emphasizes the passing of time and your progression (both on the map and in character development).
 You’ll start to measure time in game rounds, not hours (these will fly by anyway).
 It also changes the way mana, movement, and tactics work – enough to make a difference, but not enough that it would be confusing.
-It’s also cool Mage Knights don’t need to sleep. 🙂
+It’s also cool that Mage Knights don’t need to sleep. 🙂

 Deck-building and character progression

 Slow deck building is something I wasn’t too appreciative of from the beginning, but the more I play, the more I see the brilliance behind it.
 There are only six rounds in the normal game of Mage Knight.
-Since the cards go on top of your draw deck, six is the maximum number of times a card can come up during the game (this is not entirely true, since some abilities allow you to break this rule and pull a card back out of discard).
+Since the cards go on top of your draw deck, six is the maximum number of times a card can come up during the game (wel, this is not entirely true, since some abilities allow you to break this rule and pull a card back out of discard).
 Choosing your next card will often be a decision about the immediate bonus or something that will be more powerful in later rounds.

 This makes you pick new cards carefully.
 It’s not like Clank! where you’ll be buying new cards every turn, with the limiting factor being that you don’t bloat your deck too much.
 No, in Mage Knight, adding a new card to your deck is more akin to a sacred ritual.
 The cards you add will be hard-earned and thus special – they’ll be carefully selected and will make a big impact every time they come into your hand.